A correction may be in store for iStar Inc. (NYSE:STAR) shares? - The Dwinnex

 Ratios:

-For a deeper understanding of iStar Inc.’s stock, let’s take a closer look at its various ratios.
-In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 1.00.
+To gain a deeper understanding of STAR’s stock, we examine its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 0.56 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 49.77.
+In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 1.19.

 Upgrades & Downgrades